 On one wall were the names of Mr White’s wife Dorothy and their children Ethan and Mayrisa.

 Even though firefighters eventually managed to bring the fire under control, there was little left of the house.
-The fire also destroyed a scooter belonging to the family and a nearby car.
+The fire also destroyed a nearby car and a scooter belonging to the family.

-What had driven Mr White to commit suicide and destroy his family’s livelihood is still under police investigation.
-However, Daily News contacted his wife who said that Mr White had sent her a picture showing him setting fire to the house.
+What had driven Mr White to commit suicide and destroy his family’s livelihood is still cause for speculation.
+His motives are under police scrutiny.
+Meanwhile, the Daily News contacted his wife who informed them that Mr White had sent her a picture showing him setting fire to the house.

-Farang Deaths attempted to contact the family members but received no response.
 “We still have a lot of work to do to get to the bottom of this,” Pol Col Chalotorn said.
-“Until we find out otherwise, it’s safe to assume that Mr White set his house on fire and committed suicide because of family problems.”
+“Until we find out otherwise, we’re working under the assumption that Mr White deliberately set his house on fire and committed suicide because of serious family problems.”

 Note: If you are related to the victim of this report and would like certain details to be not publicly available, please contact us .
 Please understand that we will not remove an entire article or the name of the person.